List of Digimon Adventure characters: Adventure 2020 antagonists

-A shadowy jet-black dragon with thousands of eyes that can become its multiple Scatter Mode forms.
+A shadowy jet-black dragon-themed Digimon with thousands of eyes that can become its multiple Scatter Mode forms.
 Eyesmon was responsible for causing the blackouts in Tokyo.
 It lured the Digidestined into a fake Tokyo zone and attacked them.
 Although Eyesmon was defeated, its remains digivolved to its Ultimate form, Orochimon.
 It was defeated by the combined attacks of the Digidestined's partner Digimon, but soon Digivolves into its Mega form, Nidhoggmon.
 It starts a countdown to wipe out Tokyo out of existence, but was destroyed by Omnimon.
 Nidhoggmon was voiced by Volcano Õta in the Japanese version.